What is Facial Fat Transfer?

 Using blunt cannulas (which are 1 mm hollow tubes with a blunt end and a small hole through which the fat comes out) the fat is injected as little droplets throughout the areas of facial hollowness.
 By using this microdroplet technique, transfered fat has a much higher blood supply so that survival is improved and the results are smoother given how small each individual fat parcel is.

-Facial Fat Grafting, and Volume Restoration In Depth
+Facial Fat Transfer, and Volume Restoration In Depth

 by Monica Tadros, M.D., F.A.C.S.

 Volume restoration for the face also adds more light to the face, which in turn can make the skin look more radiant.
 Adding fat back to the face can even begin to help the skin texture and tone through what is thought to be a stem-cell response that the skin undergoes over areas of transplanted fat.
-This phenomenon is only speculated and is not conclusive but can be evident towards a year following fat grafting performed by the best cosmetic surgeon New Jersey.
+This phenomenon is only speculated and is not conclusive but can be evident towards a year following fat grafting performed by the best cosmetic surgeon in NJ & NYC.

-Fat grafting also appeals to many prospective patients, as it is minimally invasive and does not require any traditional facial incisions.
-With a global perspective on the aging process, fat grafting has assumed a more prominent role in our ability to combat the signs of aging.
-Get in touch with our facial fat grafting doctor NYC & NJ to find out more.
+Fat and Stem Cell Graft also appeals to many prospective patients, as it is minimally invasive and does not require any traditional facial incisions.
+With a global perspective on the aging process, fat transfer has assumed a more prominent role in our ability to combat the signs of aging.
+Get in touch with facial plastic surgeon Monica Tadros MD., F.A.C.S in NYC & NJ to find out more.